 About the Sculpture Concentration in Studio Art

-The Sculpture program supports traditional, experimental and transdisciplinary approaches to studio art practice through broadening students’ framework of understanding while increasing their capacity to think beyond convention.
+The Sculpture concentration supports traditional, experimental and transdisciplinary approaches to studio art practice by broadening students' understanding framework while increasing their capacity to think beyond convention.
 From found objects to large-scale public monuments, ancient ceremonial relics to immersive new media installations, the possibilities made available by such an expansive field are limitless.

-Our program is led by an active and accomplished faculty and staff who instruct students on and through the technical skills, conceptual strategies, aesthetic presentation and formal issues of sculpture.
+The concentration in Sculpture is led by an active and accomplished faculty and staff who instruct students on and through the technical skills, conceptual strategies, aesthetic presentation and formal sculpture issues.
 Supplementing the classroom and studio experience, students are connected to internships, a strong visiting artist and scholar program and the Sculpture Collective, a student-run co-curricular organization.
 The Sculpture Collective sponsors visiting artist workshops, gallery exhibitions, student sales and travel to conferences.